 - Column Leak, Poor Plate Count, Poor Resolution

-- It may be a Connection problem between software and Instrument.
+- It may be a Connection problem between the software and Instrument.

-- The wrong specification selected in LIMS was observed while register Product brand/material before product/material release.
+- The wrong specification selected in LIMS was observed while registering Product brand/material before product/material release.

 - A Chromatographic peaks failure between the sample subset.

 - Improper separation (merging the components) was observed in chromatograms during the chromatographic analysis.

 - System failure was observed during the analysis because of column’s high pressure/ Instrument.

 - End value may affect calculation errors or false reporting observed after the release of materials/products.